kungpfui/pibeanie-stereo15/README.md

 ### Downsides ###
 This design is limited by the maximum input voltage of 17V which is defined by the [TI TPS62133] DC/DC converter.
 So the maximum audio output power is limited to around 2x10 Watt @ 8 Ohm.
-Personally, I supply this audio amplifier with a 12V/2A power supply an get only ~7.5 Watt @ 8 ohm per channel.
-I can life with that audio power.
+Personally, I supply this audio amplifier with a 12V/3A power supply and get only 7.5 Watt @ 8 ohm per channel or around 11W @ 4ohm.
+I can live with that audio power.

+I also made some temperature measurments at 4 and 8 Ohm load and maximum sine amplitude.
+The maximum temperature measured after ~5 minutes at 4 ohm was 107°C. That's a little bit hot.
+The [TAS5713] has an over-temperature shutdown which would come to life at 150°C. I didn't want to test it with my unique board.
+Well, at 8 Ohm the temperature was only around 80°C.

-Nowadays I would take an different DC/DC converter.
+Nowadays I would take a different DC/DC converter.
 [TI TPS54302] wouldn't limit the supply voltage anymore but needs a much bigger, more expensive, choke.

 Component prices could make this Raspberry Pi hat a little bit questionable.
 I got most parts as free engineering samples.
 Building this hat in low quantities does you make a poor man.
 The most expensive parts are the coils from Coilcraft.
 4 x XAL1010-153ME does cost around 25$ at Mouser and, honestly, they are heavily oversized.
 Take a look at the BOM for a complete overview.